admin-cf-1/cardano-coin-selection/information/specification.md

 In the first phase, the algorithm iterates through each of the [requested outputs](#requested-output-list) in descending order of coin value, from largest to smallest.
-For each output, the algorithm selects entries at **random** from the [initial UTxO set](#initial-utxo-set) until the total value of selected entries is enough to pay for that ouput.
+For each output, the algorithm repeatedly selects entries at **random** from the [initial UTxO set](#initial-utxo-set) until the total value of selected entries is enough to pay for that ouput.

 In the second phase, the algorithm attempts to **improve** upon each of the UTxO selections made in the previous phase, by conservatively expanding the